jdodway/F1Analysis/README.md

 |     10     |         1       |
 |    11-20   |         0       |

-An additional points are rewarded for the driver and team with the fastest lap during the race.
+An additional point is rewarded for the driver and team with the fastest lap during each race.

 ## The F1 Data